FAQ

 Is it possible to use CSS-Frameworks like SASS or Tailwind?

 Certainly!
-Please have a look at the package.json of this website to see how things should be wired for Tailwind.
-Same approach works for SASS too.
+As Jeasx supports all esbuild plugins, you can use the existing ecosystem.
+Please have a look at the .env.js of this website to see how things should be wired for Tailwind.
+Similar approach should work for SASS / SCSS too.

 How to use a Browsersync with Jeasx?